sandy road

 nothing but open space and some raised ground in the very far distance

-After 35km I finally reached the end of the Arrabury Road and turned west on to the Birdsville Development Road.
+After 35km, I finally reached the end of the Arrabury Road and turned west onto the Birdsville Development Road.
 My legs were really starting to get very heavy and were aching constantly.
 This was a much longer first stint on the road than I had intended and I just had to find a way to keep the pedals turning.

 Despite feeling worse for wear, we decided to divert off the main road to Betoota, famously the world’s smallest town.
 The lone hotel has an interesting history, first used as an interstate customs post in 1885.
 Then after a police presence was established, in 1915 the building became a prison before it became a hotel complete with dance floor in 1923.
 Having run into decline, it was taken on by a new owner and reopened in 2020, amidst the Covid-19 pandemic.
 I met with the seasonal manager, Julie Eaton and her husband and got to learn more about the place.